 The Company will not receive any of the proceeds from the sales of the Common Stock by the Selling Shareholders.
 See "Selling Shareholders" for a list of those Shareholders entitled to receive net proceeds from the sales of the Common Stock.
 The Company would, however, receive \$.50 (or such lower exercise price as the Company may determine) upon the exercise of each 1995 Warrant by a Selling Shareholder.
 From February 12, 1996 through September 30, 1996, the Company reduced the exercise price of the 1995 Warrants to \$.30.
 See "Description of Securities - 1995 Common Stock Purchase Warrants."
 Through September 30, 1996, a total of 3,686,000 1995 Warrants were exercised at \$.30, and gross proceeds to the Company were \$1,105,800.
 No 1995 Warrants have been exercised since September 30, 1996 and through the date hereof.
 These proceeds were used to finance working capital.
 There is no assurance that any or all of the remaining 1995 Warrants will be exercised by the Selling Shareholders.
 The Selling Shareholders will receive all of the net proceeds from the sale of the Common Stock pursuant to this Prospectus.
-The Company will incur costs of approximately \$46,000 in connection with the registration of the Common Stock Purchase Warrants."
+The Company will incur costs of approximately \$50,000 in connection with the registration of the Common Stock underlying the 1995 Warrants.
+See "Description of Securities - 1995 Common Stock Purchase Warrants."